Convex Relaxations of ReLU Neural Networks Approximate Global Optima in Polynomial Time

 Next, we illustrate an assumption on the data distribution for the main results.

-\textbf{Assumption on Dataset:} Throughout the paper, we assume that the data distribution follows $X_{ij} \sim \mathcal{N}(0,1)$ i.i.d., $n/d = c$, where $c$ is a constant, and denote as (A1).
-(A1) can be extended to data that are isotropic and subgaussian, hence a bounded isotropic dataset can have similar proof strategies and theoretical results as this paper.
-Here, we assume Gaussianity for simplicity.
-Also, the regime $n/d = c$, i.e. $n \asymp d$, is extensively studied in the literature \cite{montanari2019generalization}, \cite{celentano2021high}, \cite{celentano2022fundamental}.
-The given structure makes quantitive comparison between the randomized relaxation and the original problem with the lens of random matrix theory, and provides better bounds than arbitrary inputs.
+\textbf{Assumption on training data:} Throughout the paper, we assume that the data distribution follows $X_{ij} \sim \mathcal{N}(0,1)$ i.i.d., $n/d = c \geq 1$, where $c$ is a constant, and denote this assumption as (A1).
+(A1) may be extended to a distribution with rotational symmetry, controllable quantile, and where Gordon's comparison \cite{thrampoulidis2014gaussian} or empirical process results \cite{mendelson2007reconstruction} are applicable.
+A related analysis can be found in \cite{thrampoulidis2015isotropically}, where they extend Gordon's comparison to isotropic random orthogonal matrices.
+Also, a connection to restricted isometry property \cite{candes2008restricted} could be a key to extending the result to different distributions.
+Here, we assume Gaussianity for simplicity.\\ Also, the regime $n/d = c$, e.g. $n \asymp d$, is extensively studied in the literature \cite{montanari2019generalization}, \cite{celentano2021high}, \cite{celentano2022fundamental}.
+The given structure enables a quantitive comparison between the randomized relaxation and the original problem with random matrix theory and provides better bounds than arbitrary inputs.